 It is no coincidence that Osaka's B&S Eco-Cube Shinsaibashi bears resemblance to Tokyo's Shinjuku Kuyakusho-mae Capsule Hotel.
 The two capsule hotels are under ownership of the Capsule Inn Group, who also own two other capsule hotels in the Tokyo area.

-With risk of repeating myself, B&S Eco-Cube Shinsaibashi can be considered Osaka's Shinjuku Kuyakusho-mae.
+At the risk of repeating myself, B&S Eco-Cube Shinsaibashi can be considered Osaka's Shinjuku Kuyakusho-mae.
 The system (check-in check-out daily etc.), amenities (communal bathing, no toiletries, free wifi etc.) and sleeping areas (70's style pod's etc.) are almost identical.
 That being said, expect prices to be slightly lower at B&S Eco Cube Shinsaibashi.
 On top of this, the lobby area, which doubles as the communal area, is more modern and brighter than it's Tokyo counterpart which is slightly refreshing.
 Unfortunately, though offering spa facilities, B&S Eco-Cube Shinsaibashi does not offer a restaurant.

 The hotel's location could not be more ideal.
-Located in the heart of Shinsaibashi, Osaka's main shopping district, guest's are surrounded by high end boutique stores.
+Located in the heart of Shinsaibashi, Osaka's main shopping district, guest's are surrounded by high-end boutique stores.
 Just off the main street is America-Mura, the famous Osaka district renowned for its youth culture.
-Expect to find lot's of small clothing stores offering glimpses at the up and coming fashion trends, as well as many vintage clothing shops.
+Expect to find lots of small clothing stores offering glimpses at the up and coming fashion trends, as well as many vintage clothing shops.

 Starting at ¥1,480 (€11, $13, £8), a cheaper bed can't be found in Osaka's city center.
-Act fast however, as this price is only for the first 30 guests each day.
+Act fast, however, as this price is only for the first 30 guests each day.

 4. Fukuoka Budget Hotel Well Cabin Nakasu

 Fukuoka's Well Cabin Nakasu, is a more luxurious, male only, capsule hotel, located in the red light district of the city.
 Capsules, or "Cabins" as the management prefers to call them, are made with natural wood such as Japanese Cypress are have an up-market appearance.
-Cabins contain a 15" LCD television with stereo speakers, and are acoustically treated with the type of foam found in music studios to insure noise isolation.
+Cabins contain a 15" LCD television with stereo speakers, and are acoustically treated with the type of foam found in music studios to ensure noise isolation.
 The sound insulation capacity is considerably better here than in other capsule hotels.

 Upon entry (and removal of shoes, as always), guests will receive all showering and dental toiletries (shampoo, soap, towel toothbrush, toothpaste etc).
 Private showering cubicles are standard and there are no public baths, spa or sauna.
 The hotel does offer, however, a large communal area with free computer access and a large selection of manga (in Japanese).

 Hotel Well Cabin Nakasu is accessible directly from the Nakasu-Kawabata subway station but can be reached on foot from Fukuoka's main station "JR Hakata Station" or the famous fashionable and trendsetting area of Tenjin.
-It's location in the red light district makes it ideal for those looking to wine, dine and hit the town hard.
-This is reflected in the hotel's check-out time, which increases from 11:00am to 12:00pm on Friday, Saturday and Sundays.
-Check in is from 16:00.
+Its location in the red light district makes it ideal for those looking to wine, dine and hit the town hard.
+This is reflected in the hotel's check-out time, which increases from 11:00 am to 12:00 pm on Friday, Saturday and Sundays.
+Check-in is from 16:00.
 As usual, guests staying multiple nights must check-out and re-check-in each day.